 Sun and Temperature

 Growing ornamental peppers requires at least 6 to 8 hours of full sun daily.
 Partial shade will accommodate ornamental peppers but will reduce yields.
 Before you go about planting ornamental peppers, consider the range of USDA zones 9 through 11.
 Outside this range, it’s best to plant in containers that can be moved indoors as frost sets in, or else the plants may die back.
+Air Pots are an excellent container choice for not only trees, but annual vegetables as well.
+They’re stocked in our store, too!

 In zones close to 9, 10, and 11, the plants may return the following spring with adequate protection through winter.
 These plants enjoy daytime temperatures of 70 to 80 degrees Fahrenheit and nighttime temperatures of 55 to 65 degrees.
 In higher temperatures, flowering, and fruiting slows.
 In hot summers, ornamental pepper plants may not produce at all.
 Give outdoor plants plenty of shade where summers are hot, and cover them with frost cloth in a snap freeze.